gitrules/gitrules/doc/GOVERN.md

 ### Concerns and proposals

 Collaborative projects, whether open-source or enterprise, often operate based on a set of core principles for managing collaboration.
 These principles primarily revolve around two key devices, which we call "concerns" and "proposals".
-They correspond to GitHub issues and pull requests, respectively, when using Gov4Git with GitHub.
+They correspond to GitHub issues and pull requests, respectively, when using GitRules with GitHub.

 ### Goals of management